Sister Act (musical): Broadway

 Back in his nightclub, Jackson is frustrated that he cannot find Deloris anywhere.
 He tells his "crew," Joey, TJ, and Pablo, how he will not stop until he finds and kills Deloris ("When I Find My Baby").
 Deloris, hungry from the fast, leaves the convent and goes to a bar across the street, where Joey, TJ, and Pablo are eating.
 She is followed by two nuns, Sister Mary Patrick and Sister Mary Robert, who realize what life is like outside the convent.
 Joey almost recognizes Deloris when he gives her money for the jukebox, but dismisses it.
 When a drag queen enters in a similar outfit to Deloris' opening costume, Joey, TJ, and Pablo try to stop her and get into a fight, giving Deloris, Sister Mary Patrick, and Sister Mary Robert a chance to escape.

-At the convent, Eddie confronts Deloris, telling her that she needs to be more careful, and Mother Superior informs her that she join the choir the following day.
+At the convent, Eddie confronts Deloris, telling her that she needs to be more careful, and the Mother superior informs her that she join the choir the following day.
 Deloris storms off, and Eddie, now alone with only the drunks and homeless on the street, sings of his desire to be cool, to let go, and impress Deloris ("I Could Be That Guy").

 The following morning Deloris attends the choir practice and, upon realizing how bad they are, offers to help them.
 She replaces Sister Mary Lazarus, an older and crankier nun, as their leader, and teaches the nuns how to sing in key and in time ("Raise Your Voice").
-That Sunday, the choir perform an up-tempo hymn ("Take Me to Heaven (Reprise)") which brings in more people and more donations but leaves Mother Superior disgusted.
+That Sunday, the choir perform an up-tempo hymn ("Take Me to Heaven (Reprise)") which brings in more people and more donations but leaves the Mother superior disgusted.